supromikali/react-three-demo/README.md

-# react-three-demo
+# Minimal Three.js wrapper for React

-minimal Three.js wrapper for React
+The goal of this repo is to showcase how to integrate Three.js into a React app with minimal efforts and without extra packages installed.